 Your deductible is how much you must pay out of pocket before your auto insurance pays for damages, but not all claims require a deductible.

 When you file a claim against your auto insurance policy, you’ll often have to pay a set amount up-front before your insurance kicks in, called a deductible.
 For example, if you have a $500 deductible and file a claim for $2,000, you pay the first $500 and your insurer pays the remaining $1,500.

-Car insurance deductibles work by having your insurer pay the difference between your deductible and the total amount for repairs, to the limit of your policy.
-Imagine you are in an accident that results in $5,000 in repairs and you have a $1,000 deductible.
-You’ll pay $1,000 of those costs and your insurer pays the remaining $4,000.
+Insurance pays out on claims up to the limits in your policy, but some coverages require your deductible to be met before insurance covers any costs.
+For example, imagine you are in an accident that results in $5,000 in repairs, and you have a $1,000 deductible.
+You’ll pay $1,000 of those costs and your insurer will pay the remaining $4,000.

-Deductibles are attached to your collision and comprehensive insurance coverage.
-Notably, your deductible won’t apply to your liability coverage.
-Liability car insurance covers property damage and bodily injury that you cause to other people, and it doesn’t have a deductible.
-The deductible only applies to comprehensive and collision claims.
-You can have a separate deductible for collision and comprehensive.
+Deductibles are attached to collision and comprehensive coverages, and sometimes uninsured motorist coverage.
+Notably, there is no deductible for liability coverage.
+Liability car insurance covers property damage and bodily injury that you cause to other people.

 Your deductible amount is determined by the terms of your car insurance policy.
-In general, the higher your deductible, the lower your monthly premiums are.
-There are policies without deductibles, but they’re rare and cost a lot more than policies that have deductibles.
+In general, the higher your deductible, the lower your monthly premium is.
+There are policies without deductibles, but they are rare and cost a lot more than policies that have deductibles.

-When do you pay the deductible for car insurance?
+When do you pay a deductible for car insurance?

-Do you have to pay a deductible if you’re not at fault for the accident?
+Do you have to pay a deductible if you are not at fault for an accident?